alac/alac.github.io/_posts/2016-04-04-objective_c_patterns.md

 Imagine a view KVO-ing the properties of a model for updates.
 Or, [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel).

 But with how lightweight KVO is, it can be appealing to use it within a system as well.
-There's two problems with this:
+There's three problems with this:

 * EZ infinite loops.